Have you ever tried riding on a scooter board?

 Well, not literally speaking. 🙂

-Use these scooter paddles for an upper body workout and strengthening session.
+Use scooter paddles for an upper body workout and strengthening session.

-Or as my six-year-old likes to pretend, he is paddling away from a natural disaster (like a tsunami, volcano, or tornado).
+Or as my seven-year-old likes to pretend, he is paddling away from a natural disaster (like a tsunami, volcano, or tornado).

 Kneel on the scooter while using a large therapy ball to push yourself back and forth.